 Disclosure: Products and services were provided free of charge to the writer.
 All thoughts, opinions and words are those of the writer and were not influenced or reviewed by the companies providing products and services.

 Holiday season can be a stressful time full of long lines, big crowds, and busy travel dates.
 For those of us who travel a lot and for the frequent flyers among our friends and family, we’re often just looking for ways to unwind and to find some healthy mental and physical space in a busy schedule.

 That’s why we’ve put together an inspiring wellness-themed travel gift guide so you can pick up just the right travel gift this holiday.
 We’ve tried, tested and loved every single one of the wellness travel gift ideas in this holiday gift guide, so you can be sure it’s a worthwhile buy.

 1. Detox Mode Altogether Oil

 Let’s face it: skincare products can be overwhelming.
 Which thing do I need for what, and do I really need 5 different products?
-As a busy frequent traveler I’m always looking for ways to simplify my morning/evening routines.
-I was so happy to learn that one of my new favourite stores The Detox Market has just launched its own product line Detox Mode with Altogether Oil, a hydrating solution for everything.
+As a busy frequent traveler, I’m always looking for ways to simplify my morning/evening routines.
+I was so happy to learn that one of my new favorite stores The Detox Market has just launched its own product line Detox Mode with Altogether Oil, a hydrating solution for everything.
 You can literally put this oil all over yourself from your hair to your face to your body.

 It comes in a 100ml spray bottle which makes application really easy, and you can take it in your carry-on.
-The formulation contains high concentrations of jojoba and macadamia oils, and has an intense citrus-patchouli smell to pamper your senses, too.
+The formulation contains high concentrations of jojoba and macadamia oils and has an intense citrus-patchouli smell to pamper your senses, too.